Real Results from Real Users

 • The team stops paying the tax of rework from parallel edits.

-• The mental load drops: you spend more time building, less time negotiating.
+• The mental load drops, so more time goes into building and less into negotiating.

 6) The Meta Layer

-We discovered this quote by dogfooding our own discovery workflow: searching an X archive with the xf skill and curating sources into a testimonials dataset.
-The point is not "marketing cleverness" -- it is proof that the tools are useful enough to power their own evidence gathering.
+We discovered this quote by running our own discovery workflow: searching an X archive with the xf skill and curating sources into a testimonials dataset.
+The point isn't marketing cleverness.
+It's that the tools are useful enough to power their own evidence gathering.

 Source: https://x.com/telecasterrok/status/1987266230680510707